ingresso-group/slate/source/includes/_intro.md

 ## Testing

+We have a number of test events that you can use to view test availability and make test purchases.

-For best available testing, use "Matthew Bourne's Nutcracker TEST" (event ID = 6IF) and "Matthew Bourne's Swan Lake test" (6IE).
+For testing best available events, use "Matthew Bourne's Nutcracker TEST" (event ID = 6IF) and "Matthew Bourne's Swan Lake test" (6IE).

-To test selecting specific seats use any of these
+For testing events that allow you to select specific seats, use any of these
-events: 3CVA, 3CVB, 3CVC, 3CVD, 3CVE, 3CVF, 3CVG.
+events: 3CVA, 3CVB, 3CVC, 3CVD, 3CVE, 3CVF or 3CVG.
 Note that we have a seat selection seating plan available for 3CVE - this will be helpful if you decide to implement seat selection on your front end (please email api@ingresso.co.uk and we can talk you through this).